Health Insurance Counseling

 If you are 65 or older, or on Medicare disability, the Statewide Health Insurance Benefits Advisors (SHIBA) can provide insight and education on Medicare, supplemental health insurance, Medicare Extra Help programs, COBRA, PEBB and more!
 This a free, unbiased service that can significantly reduce your Medicare coverage costs.
 Don’t miss out on the opportunity to sit down with a trained SHIBA volunteer.

-Medicare Open Enrollment is October 15 - December 7.
+Medicare Open Enrollment is October 15 - December 7 each year.
 During this period, Medicare plan enrollees can make changes to Medicare prescription drug coverage (Part D) or Medicare Advantage Plans (Part C) for the following year.

 Please call (360) 299-4212 or email our Health Resource Coordinator at firstname.lastname@example.org for an appointment.